Kylie Jenner And Tyga Splits?

 A post shared by Kylie (@kyliejenner) on

-However, this seemingly absent-from-each-other’s-life for awhile isn’t new to the pair as they had a rocky relationship, to begin with.
-Their first break up was in November 2015 during Tyga’s 26th birthday where a source revealed that “things got messy.”
+However, this seemingly absent-from-each-other’s-life for a while isn’t new to the pair as they had a rocky relationship to begin with.
+Their first breakup was in November 2015 during Tyga’s 26th birthday where a source revealed that “things got messy.”
 Yet, the next day Kylie posted on Snapchat a clip of her holding her man’s hand.
 The same thing happened in May 2016 but the lovers were definitely back in June of that year after showing some serious PDA at Khloe Kardashian’s birthday party.

 [Featured Image by Andy Kropa/AP Images]